Dynatrace/dynatrace-operator/CONTRIBUTING.md

 There are 2 types of bugfixes, where the process differs.

+But a general rule:

+- Always add/update unittest when doing a bugfix, to make sure it doesn't happen again.

 #### Bugfix for bugs in production

 1. Must be fixed first on the (release) branch where it will be first released.
 On this PR use the `bugfix` label.